PeteH-89/GEOG5003M_Project/README.md

 Institute for Fiscal Studies.
 2024.
 How have English councils’ funding and spending changed?
 2010 to 2024.
 [Online].
 [Accessed 29 July 2025].
 Available from: https://ifs.org.uk/publications/how-have-english-councils-funding-and-spending-changed-2010-2024

+**AI Use**

+For example: “I acknowledge the use of ChatGPT-4.0 as a guide to potential functions that could be used to perform analysis and visualisation, it was used to suggest these and then the documentation for those functions was used.